nottrobin/cx-interview-questions/shopping_basket/readme.md

 ## Running tests

 The test scenarios in the assignment have been used in [the tests](shopping_basket_tests/test_basket.py).

-The tests can be run as follows:
+The tests can be run as follows, from within the `shopping_basket` directory of this repository:

 ``` bash
 python3 -m unittest discover shopping_basket_tests